waqasm78/AI-90Days/docs/Day1.md

 It contains backup versions of your notebooks (like `hello_day1-checkpoint.ipynb`) so that you can recover your work if something goes wrong.

-📌 To ignore these from version control, add the following line to a `.gitignore` file in the root of your project:
+📌 To ignore these from version control, add the following lines to a `.gitignore` file in the root of your project:

 ```
 .ipynb_checkpoints/
+jupyter_runtime/
+__pycache__/
+*.pyc
 ```

 You can create this file using Notepad or any text editor.